hongxinli/Dijit-Tree-CheckBox/CheckBox-Tree-Usage.md

-Each tree node widget has a property called [isExpandable](CheckBox-Tree-API#wiki-isExpandable) indicating, as the name implies, if the widget is expandable or in other words: if the tree node has children in the DOM.
+Each tree node widget has a property called [isExpandable](CheckBox-Tree-API#wiki-isExpandable) indicating, as the name implies, if the widget is expandable or in other words: if the tree node has children.
 The _isExpandable_ widget property is also exposed as the **_expandable_** <a href="#expandable-since"><sup>[1]</sup></a> attribute on all HTML elements with class _dijitTreeRow_: